Get Your Early Access to the Easter Special | Start Your Egg Hunt Here

 The perfect swimsuit isn't just about how it looks—it's about how it performs when you're in the water.
 A suit designed for lounging by the pool won't hold up during a triathlon, and a competitive brief might not be what you want for a game of beach volleyball.
 The key is to match your swimwear to your activity.
 Think about what you'll be doing most.
 Are you training for a meet, catching waves, or joining a water aerobics class?
 Each activity demands different features, from fabric and fit to coverage and durability.
 Let's break down what to look for so you can find a suit that works as hard as you do and feels great every time you wear it.

-For Competitive Swimming and Training
+Best Suits for Competitive Swimming and Training

 When your goal is speed, your suit needs to be a second skin.
 For competitive swimming and daily training, you’ll want a suit designed to reduce drag and withstand hours of exposure to chlorine.
 Look for jammers or briefs made from durable, chlorine-resistant fabrics like polyester or a high-performance blend.
 The fit should be snug and compressive to support your muscles and streamline your body in the water, but not so tight that it restricts your movement.
 Elite racing suits are engineered for performance, helping you glide through the water with minimal resistance.